wpdavenport/learning_chef_solo/learning_chef.md

 ## 10,000 Feet View

-Think of Chef as having 4 components:
+### Think of Chef as having 3 components:

+- <strong>Chef server</strong> Here you store all your configurations for all of your nodes and roles.
+The chef server distributes cookbooks to the nodes.
+- <strong>Chef clients (Nodes)</strong> Every client will be registered as a node at the chef server.
+Each node will receive its cookbooks from the chef server.
+- <strong>Your workstation</strong> You will control each node using chefs command line tool knife.

+### Chef-solo - a breakdown

-1. A gem [`chef`](http://rubygems.org/gems/chef) - For our purposes chef-solo is built into vagrant.
+1. For our purposes, chef-solo is built into vagrant.
+There is no separate gem or library you need to install.
-2. Create a basic structure with one or more cookbooksthat looks like this:
+2. Create a basic structure with one or more cookbooks that looks like this:
     ```
     ~/vagrant/cookbooks/NAME_OF_PACKAGE/
     ```
-3. Roles - Which can take multiple cookbooks (even specific roles within that cookbook) for installing software packages
+3. Roles - Which can take multiple cookbooks (even specific roles within a cookbook) for installing software packages
 4. Overrides or Attribures: It doesn't take long before you'll be confronted with creating or overwriting attributes using JSON or specifing attributes in a Ruby file.
 Say you want to create a default user for your database or overwrite default configurations for PostgreSQL.
-There are also ways to make configurations based on OS.
+There are also ways to make or overwrite configurations based on OS.
+Configuration creation is apart of Chef and Chef-solo.